study-ORCATech-cloud/linux-labs/Automation-And-Scripting/LAB12-Shell-Scripting-Basics/README.md

 ## 🎯 Objectives

 By the end of this lab, you will:
-- Create and execute simple bash scripts
+- Create and execute basic shell scripts
+- Work with variables, input/output, and command-line arguments
-- Use variables, conditions, and loops
+- Implement conditional statements and loops
-- Understand basic script structure
+- Define and use functions in shell scripts
+- Create practical scripts for file operations
+- Apply debugging and error handling techniques

 ---